ginoasuncion/linear-regression-implementations/README.md

 Here are the current implementations that are present:

-1. Closed-form solution of linear Regression
+1. Closed-form solution of linear regression
 2. Linear regression with Pytorch using gradient descent algorithm.

 ## To-Do: